ODEVLAB/SH-Doctor-Appointment-and-Booking/README.md

 Doctor Appointment and Booking

 Doctor appointment software is one of those medical technologies that actually make the lives of patients, doctors, and administration easier.

 ## Benefit of the Project

-Markup :
-* Simplifying the Process of Finding a Doctor
+-   Simplifying the Process of Finding a Doctor
-* Increasing Patient Satisfaction
+-   Increasing Patient Satisfaction
-* Cutting Costs
+-   Cutting Costs
-* Reducing Patient Wait Times
+-   Reducing Patient Wait Times

 ## Features of the Projects

-Doctor Listings
+-   Doctor Listings
-Patient Profile
+-   Patient Profile
-Notifications
+-   Notifications
-Doctor’s Profile
+-   Doctor’s Profile
-Patient Database
+-   Patient Database
-Appointment Management
+-   Appointment Management

 ## Project Contributors